rilkedragan/CTS/README.md

  where __PROJECT-ID__ is Google Cloud project id and __TAG__ any desired value for tagging the image

- Example of the response returned by CTS service running on Kubernetes cluster:
+ Example of the response returned by CTS service running on Kubernetes cluster and port forwarded from the local port 8000:

  curl http://localhost:8000/?url=https://portal.asgards-dev.tech -v
  ![image](https://github.com/rilkedragan/CTS/assets/126792923/86f5d18c-c783-4b45-af42-73fab0d6a7d6)